Xoraurea/tpp-executive/documentation/executive/game.md

 ### registerTrait(traitName : string)

 `registerTrait` adds a trait with the name `traitName` to the game, allowing the player to add it to any character via the character customisation screen.
-These traits will not currently be picked when using the Randomize button.
+These traits will not currently be picked when using the Randomize button and will not automatically appear in the game's Custom Event Tool for triggers.

 - `traitName` : string – The name of the trait to be added.